Plaza Independencia

 is the most important city square in Montevideo, Uruguay, laid out in the 19th century in the area occupied by the Citadel of Montevideo.
-In its center is a monument to General José Gervasio Artigas, and below it, his mausoleum.
+In its center is a monument to national hero José Gervasio Artigas, and below it, his mausoleum.

 Located in barrio Centro, on its border with the Ciudad Vieja, the square has been used for numerous political demonstrations and official public events.
 Prominent buildings facing the square include the Palacio Salvo, Solís Theatre, Estévez Palace, and Executive Tower.

 History

+French inspiration

 After the demolition of the fortifications of the colonial city, after affirming independence, the walled city became an open city.
 For this reason, in 1837 the Ciudad Nueva ("New City") was designed, in which the architect Carlo Zucchi drew Independence Square, inspired by the Rue de Rivoli in Paris.
 During the 19th century, the square was positioned as a center of importance for the country, since the Estévez Palace, seat of the Uruguayan Government was erected there.

 At the beginning of the 20th century, French landscape architect Carlos Thays was in charge of the landscape design of the space, which until then had remained completely empty.
 Thays designed four French-inspired flower beds with fountains and greenery, and planted his signature palm trees.
 In 1923, during the administration of President Baltasar Brum, a monument to General José Gervasio Artigas was inaugurated, which consists of a 17-meter bronze equestrian statue with a granite base sculpted by Angelo Zanelli.

+Uruguayan dictatorship

 On September 27, 1974, during the civil-military dictatorship, the creation of an underground mausoleum under the square for the remains of Artigas was approved.
 These had remained in the National Pantheon of the Central Cemetery since 1972, when they arrived in Uruguay from Paraguay –place of his death in 1850–.
 The mausoleum, which was the work of the architects Lucas Ríos Demalde and Alejandro Morón, consists of two wide granite stairs that go down to an underground room where the urn with the remains of José Artigas was installed; a granite mastaba behind the monument located above the urn functions as a skylight.
 It was finally inaugurated and opened to the public on June 19, 1977, the anniversary of his birth, and a national holiday in Uruguay.
 The site has a permanent honor guard from its body of soldiers (Cuerpo de Blandengues), the first in which Artigas served.
 The changing of the guard is a major ceremony and tourist attraction.